wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/queries.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Advance filtering is possible using the Wazuh Dashboard's queries.
+  :description: Advance filtering is possible using the Wazuh dashboard's queries.
 Learn more about it in this section of the Wazuh documentation.

 .. _dashboard-queries: